 - the beneficiaries execute a formal discharge of the trustee;

 LegalVision can assist you with any questions you may have about terminating your discretionary family trust.
-LegalVision has a team of excellent lawyers who can assist you in understanding the terms of your trust deed.
-Please call our office on 1300 544 755 and our Client Care team will happily provide you with an obligation-free consultation and a fixed-fee quote.
+LegalVision has a team of business lawyers who can assist you with understanding the terms of your trust deed.
+Please call our office on 1300 544 755 or fill out the form on this page and our Client Care team will happily provide you with an obligation-free consultation and a fixed-fee quote.